CodeChd/Frontend_Designs/README.md

 ## Welcome! 👋

-this website is a front-end coding challenge from frontendmentor i made.
+this codebasae is a front-end coding challenge from frontendmentor